zowe/docs-site/docs/user-guide/ze-usage.md

 2. In the **Side Bar**, search for `Zowe Explorer`.
 Click the **Install** button on the Zowe Explorer search result item.
 This opens a Zowe Explorer tab in the **Editor** area.

    ![Zowe Explorer search result item](../images/ze/ZE-zowe-explorer-result-item.jpg "Zowe Explorer search result item")
-<br /><br />
+<br/><br/>

 3. Click the **Down** arrow next to the **Uninstall** button.
 Select **Install Another Version…** to open a dropdown menu that lists previous versions of Zowe Explorer.
 4. Search for and click the version of Zowe Explorer you want to install.

 ## Credentials in Zowe Explorer

 When working in remote or virtualized environments &mdash; such as Eclipse Che, GitHub Codespaces, CodeReady Workspaces &mdash; administrators may find the configuration process for storing credentials securely too cumbersome.
-Instead, they may prefer to rely on the security tools integrated with these environments, like file access permissions.
+Instead, they may prefer to rely on the security tools integrated with these environments, such as file access permissions.
 To do so, administrators need to disable Zowe Explorer's credential management functionality.

-**[Note: check theia]**

 ### Preventing Zowe Explorer from storing credentials

-1. Open the `zowe.config.json` file in Visual Studio Code
+1. Open the `zowe.config.json` file in Visual Studio Code.

-2. Find the `autoStore` property
+2. Find the `autoStore` property.
-3. Set the `autoStore` property to `false`
+3. Set the `autoStore` property to `false`.

    Credentials will be stored on a per profile/per panel basis until one of the following takes place: